mtsoares/kubernetes-lab/Lab05/README.md

 Edit the demoapp-deployment.yml file and change the replica amount from 1 to 3.
 Apply the file and:

 * Check if the number of replicas has changed using "kubectl get deployments".
 * Refresh the browser and check the Pod field.
-It should change to reflect which pod the application is running from..
+It should change to reflect which pod the application is running from.
-* Check the pod names doing a "kubectl get pods" and check if the pod names match those you see in the application.
+* Check the names of the pods doing a "kubectl get pods" and check if the pod names match those you see in the application.

 ## Creating a configMap for common configurations